-The School’s research laboratories are located in a purpose-designed building and in the Centre for Biomolecular Sciences.
+The school’s research laboratories are located in a purpose-designed building and in the Centre for Biomolecular Sciences.
 Chemistry plays a pivotal role in the inter- and multidisciplinary activities of this Centre.
 There is a comprehensive range of state-of-the-art instrumentation, including the new £1.5m Centre for Mass Spectrometry, high-field nmr (eg 800 MHz), solid-state nmr, single crystal CCD, powder X-ray diffractometers, state-of-the-art XPS, mass spectrometers, UV/VIS/Raman, FTIR, SQUID magnetometer, fluorimeters and ToF SIMS, UHV and surface equipment, and computational modelling with High Performance Computing.

-There are also world-class laser facilities from UV to IR, with timescales from picosecond to CW, and the School is leading the campus-wide development of new applications including medical and cellular imaging.
-The School has excellent technical support and a full range of workshop facilities.
+There are also world-class laser facilities from UV to IR, with timescales from picosecond to CW, and the school is leading the campus-wide development of new applications including medical and cellular imaging.
+The school has excellent technical support and a full range of workshop facilities.

-With more than £10m raised for research within the School annually from research councils, the EU and industry, we aim to recruit around 60 fully-funded postgraduates each year.
-Socially, the School has a vibrant student Chemical Society that provides a wide range of events and a stimulating programme of lectures reflecting the diversity of chemistry.
+With more than £10m raised for research within the school annually from research councils, the EU and industry, we aim to recruit around 60 fully-funded postgraduates each year.
+Socially, the school has a vibrant student Chemical Society that provides a wide range of events and a stimulating programme of lectures reflecting the diversity of chemistry.
 With more than 160 postgraduates, there is ample opportunity for many extramural activities.

 The School of Chemistry’s research portfolio covers inorganic and materials, organic and biological, and physical and theoretical chemistry, and their interfaces with physics, biology, biomedical sciences, materials, nanosciences and engineering.

-The School benefits from comprehensive, state-of-the-art facilities and plays a key role in the multidisciplinary activities of the Centre for Biomolecular Sciences, where some staff are based, as well as the Nottingham Nanoscience and Nanotechnology Centre.
+The school benefits from comprehensive, state-of-the-art facilities and plays a key role in the multidisciplinary activities of the Centre for Biomolecular Sciences, where some staff are based, as well as the Nottingham Nanoscience and Nanotechnology Centre.
 Long established links with industry provide rewarding placements and scholarships as well as exciting career opportunites.

 The school has long established links with the major blue-chip pharmaceutical, chemical, industrial and commercial companies nationally and internationally.
 As well as funding studentships, these companies actively recruit from our postgraduate cohort on an annual basis, and offer a wide range of placement opportunities.